OpenLMIS/openlmis-template-service/README.md

 that most Services will find useful:

 - `clean` to remove build artifacts
-- `build` to build all source
+- `build` to build all source. `build`, after building sources, also runs unit tests.
+Build will be successful only if all tests pass.
 - `generateMigration -PmigrationName=<yourMigrationName>` to create a
 "blank" database migration file.
 The file will be generated under `src/main/resources/db/migration`.
 Put your migration SQL into it.
 - `test` to run unit tests

+The **test results** are shown in the console.

 While Gradle is our usual build tool, OpenLMIS v3+ is a collection of Independent Services where each Gradle build produces 1 Service.